Svedrin/microfw/README.md

 ## Services

 A list of services (ssh, http, https etc) and their TCP and UDP ports.
 You can probably use this one as-is.

+It is not possible to use plain port numbers in the rules file.
+If you're running stuff on custom ports, add them here.

 ## Addresses